python/mypy/docs/source/running_mypy.rst

 check your code twice -- the first time to find the missing stubs, and the second time to type check your code properly after mypy has installed the stubs.

+If you've already installed the relevant third-party libraries in an environment other than the one mypy is running in, you can use :option:`--python-executable
+<mypy --python-executable>` flag to point to the Python executable for that
+environment, and mypy will find packages installed for that Python executable.

 .. _missing-type-hints-for-third-party-library: